 Day 5: Ride up the Loire Valley to Nevers

 Highlights: Loire River ValleyWe continue up the Loire River Valley today to Charité-sur-Loire and on to Nevers.
 Annie would have followed the river most of the way today, so we'll do the same with a beautiful forested foothills of the Morvan.
 Annie rode only to Charité today (about 28 km from Cosne) so you might want to stop for photos and then plan on time to take a walk in Nevers this evening.
-We'll enjoy dinner together this evening.
+We'll enjoy dinner together tonight.
 Distance: 70 km (43 miles).

 Day 6: Nevers to Lyon